trohalska/Battleship/README.md

 # Battleship
-Creating battleship game using JavaScript
+Creating battleship game using HTML, CSS, JavaScript

+You can play it here: https://codepen.io/trohalska/full/dyMMmYV